akitotheanimator/God-Hand-Tools/README.md

 # DAT 1.2 - TYPE 0
 It's easy to be made sense of.
 The first 4 bytes are the quantity of files that the DAT containts.
-Should be reader as a **UInt32**.
+Should be reader as a **UInt32**. in this example, i will use Gene .dat file, that's named after **pl00.dat**.
 ![types](https://github.com/akitotheanimator/God-Hand-Tools/assets/174764120/352ed612-e356-43d9-95a4-c5237381c512)

 you will have to remember that **UInt32** value *soon*.